juvenn/juvenn.github.io/index.md

 <section>

-<p>I'm Juvenn Woo, I make software.
-I walk, and I'm telling
+<p>I'm Juvenn Woo, I make web software.
+I walk, and I'm telling stories
-stories here, in the context of China.</p>
+here, in the context of China.</p>

 <p>I was a programmer at <a
 href="http://charls.ccer.edu.cn">CHARLS</a>.</p>

-<p>I have been programming on Linux since 2008, and have modest working
+<p>I have been programming on Linux since 2008, and have built web
-experiences in Python, Ruby, PHP, at the same time I get interested in functional programming.
+software in Python, Ruby, and PHP.
+My most recent interests are getting into functional programming, mostly in Erlang and Clojure.
 I am the maintainer of <a href="https://github.com/juvenn/mustache.vim">mustache.vim</a>.</p>

 </section>